mortenson/twig-components/README.md

 of this out of the box.
 See [generator-twig-components-webpack](https://github.com/mortenson/generator-twig-components-webpack) for more details.

+# Example project

+An example project with some useful Twig Components is maintained at [twig-components-example](https://github.com/mortenson/twig-components-example).

+The project was built using Yeoman, please check it out!

 # Distribution specification

 To help keep various distribution and bundling methods consistent, a